misterbisson/clustered-couchbase-in-containers/README.md

+# Note: Updated Instructions and Images Available!

+Please see https://github.com/autopilotpattern/couchbase for the latest instructions on how to run Couchbase in Docker.

+This repo is preserved for historical purposes only.

 # Couchbase cluster in Docker containers

 This is a Docker Compose file and shell script that will deploy a Couchbase cluster that can be scaled easily using `docker compose scale couchbase=$n`.